geilian/Dungeon-and-Bride-Map-Mod/README.md

 4. Modified very few files, almost compatible with any version.
 5. Now have cheating teleport function.

+ver1.103
+- Fixed a bug that caused crash when clicking on the map in New Game +
+- Teleport is now enabled by default.
+Simply hold down Shift and click on the location icon.

 ver1.101
 - Now you can teleport to dungeon by BigMap(hold Shift + Click location icon)
 - Teleport is enabled by default in New Game+.